zenml-io/zenml/docs/book/user-guide/advanced-guide/model-management/model-management.md

 ## Model versions

+Each model can have many model versions.
+Model versions are a way for you to track different iterations of your training process, complete with some extra dashboard and API functionality to support the full ML lifecycle.

 ### When are model versions created?

-### Controlling the creation of model versions

-how this is controlled by ModelConfig + solving common issues.

-highlight the impossibility to run parallel pipelines "creating" same model version.
+Model versions are created implicitly as you are running your machine learning training, so you don't have to immediately think about this.
+If you want more control over how and when these versions are controlled, our API has you covered, with options for whether new model versions are created as well as for the deletion of new model versions when pipeline runs fail.
+[See above](model-management.md#explicit-python-sdk-registration) for how to create model versions explicitly.

 ## Stages and Promotion

-Model stages are a way to model the progress that a Model takes through various stages in its lifecycle.
+Model stages are a way to model the progress that a model version takes through various stages in its lifecycle.
 A ZenML Model Version can be promoted to a different stage through the Dashboard, the ZenML CLI or code.

+This is a way to signify the progression of your model version through the ML lifecycle and are an extra layer of metadata to identify the state of a particular model version.
+Possible options for stages are:

+- `staging`: This version is staged for production.
+- `production`: This version is running in a production setting.
+- `latest`: The latest version of the model.
+- `archived`: This is archived and no longer relevant.
+This stage occurs when a model moves out of any other stage.

-### via CLI
+### Promotion via CLI

 ```bash
 zenml model version update iris_logistic_regression --stage=...
 ```

-### via dashboard
+### Promotion via Cloud Dashboard

 not available yet, but you can learn more about it [here](./model-control-plane-dashboard.md)